obsidianmd/obsidian-help/en/Obsidian Publish/Set up a custom domain.md

 > - [[#Set up using CloudFlare]] using [Full mode](https://developers.cloudflare.com/ssl/origin-configuration/ssl-modes/full/).
 > - [[#Set up using a proxy]]
 >
-> We don't yet have a way to provision SSL certificate on your behalf.
+> We don't yet have a way to provision an SSL certificate on your behalf.

 ## Set up using CloudFlare